Go back to all articles

 curl -F fileToUpload=@data.csv -H Accept:text/html,application/xhtml+xml,application/xml http://server:port/data/import_csv/

-Generally, if one expects that tables contain different sized columns, I recommend to create several tables in such a way that the data is comparable by size.
-For example, we create the first table with parameters with one value, the second table with parameters for 10 values and so on.
-Of course, all of this should be used without exaggerations.
-A bit later I’m going to show the LR functions – they are very useful to receive the whole parameter set, so it’s worth thinking about the data management.The queries can be turned into a full-fledged application and simply used from the Jenkins script.
+Generally, if one expects tables to contain columns of different sizes, I recommend creating several tables in such a way that the data is comparable by size.
+For example, we create the first table with parameters with one value, the second table with parameters for 10 values, and so on.
+Of course, all of this should be used without exaggeration.
+A bit later, I will show the LR functions.
+They are very useful for receiving the whole parameter set, so it’s worth thinking about data management.
+The queries can be turned into a full-fledged application and used from the Jenkins script.

 LoadRunner Script

 Another option to add data is a VUGen script.
-For this purpose a simple script is enough.
-To begin with let’s prepare the data: it needs to be saved in VTS as regular parameters.
-Then we write in the script the following:
+For this purpose, a simple script is enough.
+To begin with, let’s prepare the data: it needs to be saved in VTS as regular parameters.
+Then, we write in the script the following:

 char *VtsServer = “myVTSserver”;